two-trick-pony-NL/InstaRecipe/README.md

 **Check out the demo:** https://flask-service.vdotvo9a4e2a6.eu-central-1.cs.amazonlightsail.com/

 # Why such a fuss for such a simple app?
-If you're reading this you probably have more experience developing software than I do.
+If you're reading this you probably have much more experience developing software than I do.
 To be frank: It took me more than a week to build this app, spending many late hours googling the most basic questions on stackoverflow.
 Anyway: I'm genuinly very proud as it's the first time I built something with so many moving parts.
-For now it will serve as a portfolio project as it's currently the pinacle of my softwaredevelopment skillset.
-But most of all it is a reminder to myself that I am capable of
+For now it will serve as a portfolio project as it's currently the pinacle of my softwaredevelopment skillset, using all kinds of technology I was unfamiliar with.

-it was the perfect project to better understand some new (to me) technologies.
+Lastly I'm writing this up as a memento to myself and other aspiring developers that if you really sit down and do the work, you can learn and achieve more than you ever expected.

-These were my goals:
+When I started out these were my goals:
 - Build a webapp with a backend -- I used flask for the very first time
 - Do some kind of session related logic -- In my case I ended up storing favourites in the session
 - Use an API -- Breakfast API was very convenient as it did not deal with authentication and returns very straight forward fields.